JayaswalPrateek/MyCSnotesForME/Cpp.md

 ***Destructors***
 - called when the object goes out of the scope
 - if the object is created in HEAP and deleted then the destructor gets called
+- if a file is opened in  a class then it should be closed in the destructor
+- or any HEAP allocations made in the class should be deleted in the destructor